mdn/kumascript/README.md

     * `make test`
 * To check your code (using JSHint):
     * `make lint`
-* To check for JavaScript syntax errors within all macros (using ejslint):
+* To check for JavaScript syntax errors within the EJS macros (using `ejslint`) and JSON syntax errors within the JSON data files (using `jsonlint-cli`):
     * `make lint-macros`
 * To run the service:
     * `make run`